syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 * The multiplicity property in UML allows you to specify large number of elements or some collection of elements.

-* The shape multiplicity’s source property is used to set the source label to connector and the target property is used to set the target label to connector.
+* The shape multiplicity’s source property is used to set the source label to the connector and the target property is used to set the target label to the connector.

-* To set an optionality or cardinality for the connector source label, use optional property.
+* To set an optionality or cardinality for the connector source label, use the optional property.

-* The [`lowerBounds`](../api/diagram/multiplicityLabelModel#lowerBounds) and [`upperBounds`](../api/diagram/multiplicityLabelModel#upperBounds) could be natural constants or constant expressions evaluated to natural (non negative) number.
-Upper bound could be also specified as asterisk ‘\*’ which denotes unlimited number of elements.
-Upper bound should be greater than or equal to the lower bound.
+* The [`lowerBounds`](../api/diagram/multiplicityLabelModel#lowerBounds) and [`upperBounds`](../api/diagram/multiplicityLabelModel#upperBounds) could be natural constants or constant expressions evaluated to a natural (non negative) number.
+The upper bound could also be specified as an asterisk ‘\*’ which denotes an unlimited number of elements.
+The upper bound should be greater than or equal to the lower bound.

 * The following code example illustrates how to customize the multiplicity.